hectorqin/hyperterm-overlay/README.md

 </div>

 ### size

+#### width
-- Value: float or number
+- Value: A value between 0.1 and 1
 - Default: 0.4
+- The width of Hyper Overlay when it is showing.

+#### height
+- Value: A value between 0.1 and 1
+- Default: 0.4
-- The size of Hyper Overlay when it is showing.
+- The height of Hyper Overlay when it is showing.
- The possible values are a `number` or a `float`.
- If is a number, it represents the size um pixels.
- Else, if is a float, it means the percentage of the screen.

 ### startAlone
 - Value: true or false